cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 which an attacker can cause the victim to use a crafted decapsulation key.
 The above hybrid KEM framework assures binding properties in the face of a LEAK attacker, irrespective of how key generation is done.
-The additional provided by the default "shared seed" key generation upgrades this to protection against a MAL attacker.
+The additional protection provided by the default "shared seed" key generation upgrades this to protection against a MAL attacker.

 Allowing for separate private key generation and handling also introduces a